Subscription Modal Banner

 For parents, the guilt over failing to support their child's needs is one of the worst feelings in the world.
 Nobody wants to be that parent who can't afford to send their child to a good school.

 Non-parent breadwinners of the family don't have it any better.
-If you'll be the one to finance your sibling's, cousin's, or niece/nephew's college education, you'll be making some sacrifices so that you can sufficiently pay for their tuition fees and other school expenses.
+If you're the one supporting your sibling's, cousin's, or niece/nephew's college education, you'll be making some sacrifices to sufficiently pay for their school expenses.

-College education in the Philippines will become more expensive in the future because of rising inflation.
-So while you're still young and earning a stable income, start knowing how much to save for education costs and saving up for college tuition fees.
+College education in the Philippines has been and will become more expensive because of rising inflation.
+So while you're still young and earning a stable income, start saving for education now.
+Read further to know how much you need to save for your child's college fund, taking into account costs like tuition fees.

-When Should You Start Saving for a Child’s College Tuition?
+When Should You Start Saving for Education in College?

 The answer is as soon as possible.
 If you're an expecting parent, you can start saving even before your child is born.

-It's an ideal time to save because your expenses won't be as big compared to when your child starts preschool or grade school.
-Plus, starting your child's college fund while they're still very young gives you at least 10 years to save up for tuition.
-Even better, it will allow you to create a 20-year education savings plan.
+It's an ideal time to begin saving for a college education because your expenses won't be as big compared to when your child starts preschool or grade school.
+Plus, starting a college fund for kids while they're still very young gives you at least 10 to 20 years to create an education savings plan.

-Of course, not everyone's financial situation is the same.
-More often than not, there will be more urgent expenses like rent, mortgage, insurance, car payments, or medical care.
-But the sooner you find and employ ways how to save up for college tuition, the more funds there will be available to offer more options for the future student.
+Of course, not everyone's financial situation and priorities are the same.
+But the sooner you find and employ ways how to save up for college tuition, the more funds there will be available to offer more options for the future college student.

-How to Save Up for College Tuition: 5 Steps to Take as Early as Now
+Saving Money for Education: 5 Steps to Take as Early as Now

-So how will you save up for college tuition in the Philippines?
-These five steps to saving for children's education should give you a head start.
+So how will you start saving for college education costs?
+These five steps should give you a head start.

-As with any financial endeavor, everything starts with a goal.
-Ask yourself: What is the target school?
+Everything starts with a goal.
+Ask yourself: What is my target school?
 How much will tuition cost there?
 When you've come up with definite answers, you'll know how much to save for the education of your young loved one.

 ✍️ Choose the School Wisely

-For example, if you aren't sure you can sustain a high and steady income, don't send your kid to the most expensive school in the Philippines, even though you can pay for it in the first few years.
+For example, if you aren't sure you can sustain a high and steady income, don't send your kid to the most expensive school in the Philippines or have them study abroad, even though you can pay for it in the first few years.

 Huge financial setbacks in the family, such as a job loss or medical emergency, will force you to transfer your child to a cheaper school just so you can keep up with the tuition payments.
 Consider its serious implications.
 For one, research shows that changing schools can be bad for a child's mental health.[1]